leonellocastro/Stellar-Evolution-Project-JHU-2026/README.md

 python main.py
 ```

-Run the following code to generate a table `stellar_structure_5Msun.csv` with the relevant stellar quantities at each differential mass element:
+Run the following code to generate a table `stellar_structure_5Msun.csv` with the relevant stellar quantities at each differential mass element (machine-readable table):
 ```bash
 python table.py
 ```